Premier League Save of the Season

 The Premier League Save of the Season is an annual English football award, presented to the goalkeeper deemed to have made the best save in the preceding Premier League season.
-For sponsorship purposes, it was called the Castrol Save of the Season since its inception during the 2021–22 season.
+For sponsorship purposes, it was called the Castrol Save of the Season from its inception during the 2021–22 season until the 2023–24 season.

 In 2022, the Premier League Save of the Season was first awarded, with Jordan Pickford of Everton its inaugural recipient.
+The current holder of the award is Aston Villa's Emiliano Martínez.